CommSec Pocket review from an experienced and long term ETF investor. Is this Microinvesting platform from Commonwealth Bank worth your time?

 |Tech Savvy||BetaShares NASDAQ 100 ETF (NDQ)||0.48%|

-Finally, consider you will need to maintain a linked Commonwealth bank account.
+Finally, consider you will need to maintain a linked Commonwealth Bank account.
 If you do not meet the income deposit requirement of $2000 per month, you will be charged a $4 account management fee.
-This means if you only want a commonwealth account for access to Commsec pocket, you should factor this $48 annual fee into the equation too.
-CommBank may waive the monthly fee some times, for example if you’re under 25 or are a student.
+This means if you only want a Commonwealth Bank account for access to CommSec pocket, you should factor this $48 annual fee into the equation too.
+CommBank may waive the monthly fee sometimes, for example, if you’re under 30 or are a student.

-Microinvesting with Commsec Pocket is different to other conventional microinvesting platforms because Commsec Pocket is CHESS sponsored, and you will receive a HIN just like you would with a conventional ‘grown up’ Commsec account.
-This is a pretty big deal for most investors and is a major draw card for Commsec Pocket over other educational microinvesting platform brokers like Stake, Raiz, Spaceship Voyager or Superhero.
+Microinvesting with CommSec Pocket is different from other conventional microinvesting platforms because CommSec Pocket is CHESS sponsored, and you will receive a HIN just like you would with a conventional ‘grown up’ CommSec trading account.
+This is a pretty big deal for most investors and is a major draw card for CommSec Pocket over other educational microinvesting platform brokers like Pearler Micro, Raiz, Sharesies, Stake, Spaceship Voyager or Superhero.

-A massive feature of Commsec Pocket is the auto invest feature.
-You can make one-off transactions, but best of all you can actually schedule automatic regular transfers into one of the seven themes of your choice.
+A massive feature of CommSec Pocket is the auto invest feature.
+You can make one-off transactions, but best of all you can actually schedule automatic regular transfers into one of the 10 themes of your choice.

 “CommSec Pocket auto investing is our latest innovation that will help empower more Australians to grow their wealth.
 We will continue to listen to our customers and find new ways to help all Australians access the opportunities the share market can bring,”Richard Burns, CommSec executive general manager

-Opening a CommSec Pocket account is pretty straightforward.
-The first thing you are going to need to do is download the Commsec Pocket app.
+Opening a CommSec Pocket miroinvesting account to get share market exposure is pretty straightforward.
+The first thing you are going to need to do is download the CommSec Pocket app.
 You will also need a Commonwealth Bank account.

 Once you have both of these sorted, open the app and follow the bouncing ball.
 The app is very intuitive and will guide you through setting up your account.

-After you have transferred money into it CommSec Pocket (your Commonwealth Bank account) you can then make your first investment.
-You can scroll through the choice of the 7 investing themes as discussed above, and then making your investment choice.
-Before deciding, make sure you thoroughly research your investment choice, risk exposure and the ongoing management fees.
+After you have transferred money into CommSec Pocket (your Commonwealth Bank account) you can then make your first investment (it is not a credit product and you need a positive balance to trade).
+You can scroll through the choice of the 10 investing themes as discussed above, and then make your investment choice.
+Before deciding, make sure you thoroughly research your investment choice, risk exposure and the ongoing management costs.

 The bulk of my investments are actually already built up in a conventional brokerage account, where I am able to generate significant passive income already.
 I regularly contribute a significant portion of my income into building up this portfolio and passive income snowball with my regular investment strategy.

-By going through a conventional broker I am able to benefit from lower ongoing management fee’s for the underlying exchange traded fund holdings.
+By going through a conventional broker, I can benefit from lower ongoing management fees for the underlying exchange traded fund holdings.
 This also gives me greater choice in the options of ETFs I can hold – giving me more control over the specific market exposures I want.

 Finally, depending on how frequently you trade and the size of the trade, the brokerage cost of a conventional broker can be better.
-For example, OpenTrader or Superhero both offer $5 trades, meaning you are getting cheaper brokerage as long as you are investing more than $2500 at a time.
+For example, Stake and Superhero offer $3 and $5 trades respectively, meaning you can be getting cheaper brokerage as long as you are investing more than $1,500 or $2,500 at a time.

-You might find you are better off to make less regular but larger investments – but you need to weigh up the pro’s and con’s for your individual situation.
+You might find you are better off making less regular but larger investments – but you need to weigh up the pros and cons of your personal situation.

-Commsec pocket is a microinvesting platform that gives investors easy and relatively cheap access to seven different Exchange Traded Funds.
-With a minimum trade of $50 and $2 brokerage (up to $1000, and then .2% thereafter), If used properly Commsec Pocket has decent brokerage fees, but if investing small amounts these fees are ridiculously high.
-Commsec Pocket is also completely CHESS sponsored meaning your ETF shares are held fully in your name and not under a custodianship structure like many competing microinvesting platforms.
+CommSec pocket is a microinvesting platform that gives investors easy and relatively cheap access to 10 different Exchange Traded Funds.
+With a minimum investment of $50 and $2 brokerage (up to $1000, and then 0.20% thereafter), If used properly CommSec Pocket has decent brokerage fees, but if investing small amounts these fees are ridiculously high.
+CommSec Pocket is also completely CHESS sponsored meaning your ETF shares are held fully in your name and not under a custodianship structure like many competing microinvesting platforms.

-At the end of the day, I think Commsec Pocket is a great way to learn about investing if you are a bit gunshy or overwhelmed, and it offers a reasonably cost effective way to do so.
+At the end of the day, I think the selling point of CommSec Pocket is that it is a great way to learn if you are new to investing, and it offers a reasonably cost effective way to do so.

-For serious or experienced investors though, I would say don’t waste your time or money with microinvesting and you should just probably look at share trading through a conventional brokerage account.
-This is because making fewer, larger investments will usually save you brokerage, and choosing better ETFs will cost you less in ongoing management expense fees (or as Commsec Pocket call it, the ETF ‘issuer management Fees’).
+For serious or experienced investors though, I would say don’t waste your time or money with microinvesting and you should just probably look at share trading through conventional trading platforms account for ETFs on the australian stock exchange.
+This is because making fewer, larger investments will usually save you brokerage, and choosing better ETFs will cost you less in ongoing management expense fees (or as CommSec Pocket call it, the ETF ‘issuer management Fees’).

 Finally, I will leave you with this quote, which despite its pessimism, I think sums up well why Commonwealth Bank created this product